 Lawyers using this glossary term may wish to specify that the woodland comprises Native Trees owing to the additional benefits to biodiversity, and hence climate resilience, that this entails.
 See also TCLP’s glossary terms Offsetting and Insetting.

 This definition refers to the Woodland Carbon Code, the UK’s voluntary carbon standard for woodland creation projects.

-Woodland or forestry creation projects, agreements for the sale of carbon credits generated from woodland in other jurisdictions, should reference any similar national guidance or used voluntary standards such as the:
+Woodland or forestry creation projects, agreements for the sale of carbon credits generated from woodland in other jurisdictions should refer to any similar national guidance or used voluntary standards such as: